 Governance of a new type of science-art platform

 The project that applies a new form of organizing a science project.
 Work with organizational philosophers has enabled that this project as a self-organized modeled project, allowing less burden on administration and bringing more creativity.
-Current research topics from organizational philosophers, who are in public explaining why Finns are very upset after being announced as the happiest country on the planet, in the team include a variety of organizational studies and a study focusing on psychological safety.

 Science and arts

 We love art at Burning Stories.
 Instead of publishing only scientific articles to fellow academics, we want to apply artistic touch as a way to communicate our results much wider.
-Just as art installations foster creativity in Black Rock City, visual art can be an integral part of pioneering scientific projects.
+Just as art installations foster creativity in festivals, visual art can be an integral part of pioneering scientific projects.
 In a project like Burning Stories, art can support the communication of our work’s content.
 In the future, bringing more artistic expertise to the project can assist us to disseminate the results of this project in a new and exciting way.

-Our first step in artistic science communication is an animation about Burning Stories, served without the scientific jargon.
+Another example is artistic science communication is an animation about Burning Stories, served without the scientific jargon.
 Hope you enjoy it.